Rubin Museum of Himalayan Art: Exhibitions

+The Rubin Museum of Art has hosted numerous exhibitions that explore the intersection of art, spirituality, and cultural heritage, with a focus on the Himalayan and Central Asian regions.
+One notable exhibition was Living Shrines of Uyghur China, a photography project by American photographer Lisa Ross.
+This series, which was on display in 2013, documented sacred sites of the Uyghur people in the Xinjiang region and highlighted themes of cultural resilience and spirituality.

 After a shift in the volume of rotating exhibits in 2019 due to funding challenges, the museum began to focus more on experiences and the permanent collection.

 In September 2021, the museum opened a new permanent installation, called Mandala Lab dedicated to emotional health and wellness.

-In addition to its exhibits, the museum is also known for its wide-ranging public programming series.
+In addition to its exhibits, the museum was also known for its wide-ranging public programming series.